RestoredCDC/CDC_zim_mirror/README.md

 `git clone git@github.com:earslap/CDC_zim_mirror.git` (replace earslap username if necessary)

-Now move that file with the .zim extension to the repo folder (where zim_converter.py) lives.
+Now move that file with the .zim extension to the repo folder (where zim_converter.py lives).

 `mv www.cdc.gov_en_all_novid_2025-01/www.cdc.gov_en_all_novid_2025-01.zim ./CDC_zim_mirror/` (modify the paths before running this)